JoywinDColaco/joywindcolaco/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on building technical skills.
-- 🌱 I’m currently learning SQL, Excel, and Python
+- 🌱 I’m currently learning SQL, Excel, and Python.

 <!--
 **JoywinDColaco/joywindcolaco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.